Connecting Steps Assessment Software

 Connecting Steps is our robust, proven assessment software package.
 Used in over 3000 schools around the world, the flexible assessment performs successfully in a wide range of schools

 Connecting Steps is our assessment platform and it has been designed to work with a wide range of schools and curriculums.
 Connecting Steps V4, released in 2012, has transformed how teachers use assessment software.
 It was designed from the start to be easy to use, to save teachers time and be flexible enough to suit their needs.
 The software has to cater for a wide range of users - working with pupils on the EYFS has a very different set of requirements compared to teachers working with GCSE pupils.
 Connecting Steps has been designed to meet both their needs.
 Teachers can work or review individuals or whole groups.
-We designed Connecting Steps to be as easy to use as possible for teachers.
 Each screen is designed to be clear, clean and simple: To record information you click on it, to view information you click on it.
 Keeping it simple ensures that teachers can use the software easily and they can see the information they require.

 Connecting Steps works differently to other assessment systems.
 Instead of teachers giving a level at the end of each year, it is designed to be used throughout the year.
 Teachers record the small steps the pupils make and use these steps to build a bigger picture of the pupils' learning and achievements.
 Schools can use this detail to drill down and look at the data used to build reports.
 Subject leaders or the leadership team can use our Analysis Module (click here for more information) to look at whole school data and look for patterns.
 We have created the system to give schools a wide range of reports on the progress and attainment of pupils.
 Leaders can use this to identify areas of strength or weakness.

 - Covers multiple curriculums – Early Years, Primary, Secondary, SEND and more